alligatore/core/docs/en_US/jsonrpc_api.md

 -   string log : name of the log to retrieve

--   thong type : log type (debug, info, warning, error)
+-   string type : log type (debug, info, warning, error)

--   message string : text message to write
+-   string message : text message to write

 -   string logicalId : logicalId of the generated message